hesoyam199x/SRPO/README.md

     ```bash
     bash scripts/finetune/SRPO_training_ps.sh
     ```
     > ⚠️ Current control words are designed for HPS-v2.1, so training with PickScore may yield suboptimal results vs. HPS due to this mismatch.
-If using PickScore as reward model, redesign control words—see the paper for details.

 - Run distributed training with pdsh.
   ```bash